Formal $P$-Gevrey series solutions of first order holomorphic PDEs: Introduction

-Let us set $\text{Spec}(\mu)=\{\mu_1,\dots,\mu_d\}$ and $\text{Spec}(\Lambda)=\{\lambda_1,\dots\lambda_m,0,\dots,0\}$, where $\mu_k\neq0$, $\lambda_j\neq 0$, and all eigenvalues are repeated according multiplicity.
-If $m\geq 1$, the classical non-resonance \textit{Poincar\'{e} condition} requests that for some constant $\nu>0$.
+Set $\text{Spec}(\mu)=\{\mu_1,\dots,\mu_d\}$ and $\text{Spec}(\Lambda)=\{\lambda_1,\dots\lambda_m,0,\dots,0\}$, where $\mu_k\neq0$, $\lambda_j\neq 0$, and all eigenvalues are repeated according multiplicity.
+If $m\geq 1$, the classical non-resonance \textit{Poincar\'{e} condition} requests that for some constant $\nu>0$, see, e.g., \cite[p.
+71]{Chow94}, \cite[p.
+166]{Kaplan79}.
 Then, if (\ref{Poincare condition}) is valid and $m=d$, i.e., $\Lambda$ is invertible, the solution of (\ref{Eq.
-Main 2}) is convergent \cite{Oshima73,Hibino99,Hibino04}.
-Otherwise, the solution is generically divergent, but of some Gevrey order in the variable $\xxi$, depending on the sizes of the blocks of the canonical Jordan form of $\Lambda$ associated to the zero eigenvalue \cite{Hibino99,Hibino04}.

-It is worth remarking that Poincar\'{e} condition (\ref{Poincare condition}) is better known in the theory of normal forms \cite{BraaksmaStolov07,Ouchi05} or in the problem of existence of analytic invariant manifolds \cite{CS14}, both for holomorphic vector fields defined near a singular point.
-In particular, in the problem of their local analytic linearization where much more complicated non-resonance rules appear such as Siegel's or Bruno's ones.
+Main 2}) is convergent, see Refs. \cite{Oshima73,Hibino99,Hibino04}.
+Otherwise, the solution is generically divergent, but of some Gevrey order in the variable $\xxi$, depending on the sizes of the blocks of the canonical Jordan form of $\Lambda$ associated to the zero eigenvalue, see Refs. \cite{Hibino99,Hibino04}.
+It is worth remarking that (\ref{Poincare condition}) is better known in the theory of normal forms, see, e.g., Refs. \cite{BraaksmaStolov07,Ouchi05}, or in the problem of existence of analytic invariant manifolds, see Ref. \cite{CS14}, both for holomorphic vector fields defined near a singular point.
+In particular, in the problem of their local analytic linearization where much more complicated non-resonance conditions (Siegel \cite[Theorem 2.12]{Chow94} or Brjuno \cite[p.
+606]{BraaksmaStolov07}) appear.